graphile/pg-simplify-inflector/README.md

 # @graphile-contrib/pg-simplify-inflector

-This plugin simplifies relation names in the PostGraphile schema; e.g.
+This plugin simplifies field names in the PostGraphile schema; e.g.
 `allUsers` becomes simply `users`, `User.postsByAuthorId` becomes simply `User.posts`, and `Post.userByAuthorId` becomes simply `Post.author`.

-_Adding this plugin to your schema is almost certainly a breaking change, so do it before you ship anything!_
+**Adding this plugin to your schema is almost certainly a breaking change, so do it before you ship anything!** This is the primary reason this isn't enabled by default in PostGraphile.

-This is recommended for most PostGraphile users, but it does require familiarity with smart comments to override certain potential naming conflicts (e.g. `Company.beveragesByManufacturerId` and `Company.beveragesByDistributorId` both want to become simply `Company.beverages` which would cause a conflict).
+_This plugin is recommended for all PostGraphile users._

 ## Customising